Germany has a remarkably low coronavirus death rate — thanks largely to mass testing, but also culture, luck, and an impressive healthcare system

 The town of Vó in northern Italy quashed an outbreak after relentless testing, but the country as a whole has not been able to replicate the phenomenon.

-On Friday, German newspaper Süeddeutsche Zeitung reported that Germany’s Interior Ministry wanted to increase the number of daily tests to 200,000.
+On Friday, the Süeddeutsche Zeitung newspaper reported that Germany’s Interior Ministry wanted to increase the number of daily tests to 200,000.

 A sturdy healthcare system